- A cochlear implant is a device that is surgically inserted into your inner ear to provide sound signals directly to your brain.

 - can't overcome their hearing loss with hearing aids

-If you or your child are having a cochlear implant fitted, you will need to see a team of specialists.
+If you are having a cochlear implant fitted, you will need to see a team of specialists.
 They might include:

-- an ear, nose and throat surgeon (otolaryngologist)
+- an ear, nose and throat surgeon (also called an ENT or otolaryngologist)

 - an audiologist